 - Water usage in bathrooms

-Find more energy efficiency facts and tips from the National Resources Defense Council, and contact us for a free consultation to learn more about how residential solar panels can help you save money on your home electricity bill.
+To learn more energy efficiency facts and tips, visit the National Resources Defense Council, or contact Freedom Solar to get information on residential or commercial solar panels and how they can help you save money on your home electricity bill.
 Get in touch today by calling +1 (877) 795-0577, or fill out the online form on our contact page.